 Interviews give you the opportunity to speak from the heart and share your opinions and thoughts with a journalist.
 Usually managed in written form or filmed (live or recorded to be edited and played back), this two-way thought leadership content provides context for the audience and gives them the opportunity to understand your perspective.

-Our advice: Ask the interviewer for an idea of the questions or topics they want to cover, and prepare you answers in advance.
+Our advice: Ask the interviewer for an idea of the questions or topics they want to cover, and prepare your answers in advance.
 Don’t read your answers word for word, but take time to consider the question and focus on what the audience wants to know.
 Ensure your answers are genuine and honest, and think about how they will be perceived by the audience.

 Having the platform to speak at an event, a conference or exhibition gives your brand the ultimate opportunity to be heard.
 You are often surrounded by other industry experts and those keen to hear your thoughts, so it’s the perfect platform to put your brand at the forefront of the audience and make them think about what you are saying.
-The pre-publicity, (as well as the activity during the event and afterwards) can be really valuable for your brand, and help to increase your brand awareness and website traffic, before you’ve even spoken, often generating conversations across the sector with a really engaged audience.
+The pre-publicity, (as well as the activity during the event and afterwards) can be really valuable for your brand.
+It can help increase your brand awareness and website traffic, before you’ve even spoken, often generating conversations across the sector with a really engaged audience.

-You might not have your own blog to record your thoughts and advice, but the likelihood is that you do have social media, whether personal or professional – and this is a form of “owned media”.
-Utilise the tools on LinkedIn and publish your own article about what you are seeing in the industry, what is coming up and how might this impact your sector, your business and the wider market.
+You might not have your own blog to record your thoughts and advice, but the likelihood is you do have social media, whether personal or professional – and this is a form of “owned media”.
+Utilise the tools on LinkedIn and publish your own articles about what you are seeing in the industry, what is coming up and how this might impact your sector, your business and the wider market.
 Give advice, offer thoughts and consider both sides of the argument for a well-balanced and valuable piece.

 LinkedIn Pulse articles are shared globally with users who share an interest or career in your topics, so the platform does the hard work for you!